bkase/slides/strings-are-evil/slides.md

 ### How safe are we?

 * <strike>Humans and compilers don't understand the file path context</strike>
-* <!-- .element: class="fragment" data-fragment-index="1" --> Invalid file paths can be constructed<!-- .element: class="fragment" data-fragment-index="1" -->
+* Invalid file paths can be constructed: `"//💩/.swift"`
-* <!-- .element: class="fragment" data-fragment-index="1" --> Invalid file path joins are permitted<!-- .element: class="fragment" data-fragment-index="1" -->
+* Invalid file path joins are permitted: `"a.swift" + "/tmp/var"`

 Note: ... let's make it better